- What causes belted magnum cases to not chamber after the second or

 stretch your brass and cause case head separations.

-- I've heard that it is better to neck size belted magnum calibers, and that it might help
+- I've heard that it is better to neck size belted magnum calibers, and that it might help my cases last longer.
+Is this true?

 - Does a "tight" belted magnum chamber have less problems with case expansion in